jmcnamara/XlsxWriter/dev/docs/source/working_with_tables.rst

                                   'columns': [{'header': 'Product'},
                                               {'header': 'Quarter 1',
                                                'total_function': 'sum',
-                                               'format': currency_format,
+                                               'format': currency_format},
-                                               },
                                               {'header': 'Quarter 2',
+                                               'header_format': wrap_format,
                                                'total_function': 'sum',
-                                               'format': currency_format,
+                                               'format': currency_format}]})
-                                               },
-                                              ]})

 .. image:: _images/tables12.png

 Standard XlsxWriter :ref:`Format object <format>` objects are used for this formatting.
-However, they should be limited to numerical formats.
+However, they should be limited to numerical formats for the columns and simple formatting like text wrap for the headers.
 Overriding other table formatting may produce inconsistent results.

 Example